nyorain/vil/docs/own/workstack.md

 		- [ ] some more shading options?
 Allow to select a hdri and roughness?
 	- [ ] allow to modify canvas size.
 I.e. make vertically resizeable
 	- [ ] (low prio) Explicitly allow to modify what is used as position input?
-	- [x] Fix Recenter for top-level AccelStruct view
 	- [ ] Allow to explicitly toggle between perspective and non-perspective projection?
 	- [ ] make perspective heuristic more robust, caused issues in past.
-	- [x] Add arcball camera controls (allow both or allow to toggle via ui)
 	- [ ] later: Make vertex list properly page-able, allow to see *everything* without random size restrictions
-	    - [ ] For this to properly work with vertex input, we might need an indirect copy (based on indirect draw command and indices.
+	    - [x] For this to properly work with vertex input, we might need an indirect copy (based on indirect draw command and indices.
 			  See vertexCopy.md
 		- [ ] For this to properly work with xfb (vertex output), we potentially need to implement draw-call splitting.
-Which will be a pain in the ass.
+Which might be a pain in the ass.
-- Allow to open where left off?
-  Would require some serialization of frames/commands/resources.
-  Also, would have to completely rework matching to work with those loaded up resources/commands :/ We could *never* compare for equality.
-  But we probably explicitly want that in some cases, normally.
-So matching would need additional options.
-- Add vertex shaders to shader debugger
-	- [ ] copy vertex buffers in that case in updateHooks
-	- [ ] set up vertex inputs from vertex buffers
-	      Also set up stuff like VertexIndex, InstanceIndex etc.
-		  All the builtin inputs
-	- [ ] handle special vertex shader variables
-	- [ ] important optimization: only copy the resources statically accessed by shader
 - Really hard-match on vertexCount/indexCount for draw commands?
   See e.g. debug drawing in iro, adding control points to a spline will currently unselect the draw command.
 Not expected behavior.
   Maybe just match with *really* high weight.
-- [ ] shader debugger: add dropdown for all embdeeded sources.
 - [ ] implement sync tracking
 	- [ ] and fix full sync
 	- [ ] add test for out-of-order submission
-- [ ] continue shader debugger
-	- [ ] using some lazy copy/cow mechanism.
-	      See cow.md, should probably re-introduce cows
 - [ ] imageViewer: add overlay showing which regions are mapped to which memory for sparse images
-- improve vertex viewer
-	- allow to select vertices (/indices)
-		- in input and output viewer
-		- make rows selectable
-		- render the select vertex in viewport, e.g. via point pipe
-			- later: render the selected triangle?
-	- implement paging
 - [ ] investigate 255-overflow-like bug in shader debugger when
       resizing
 - [ ] fix bad vk::name impls.
 E.g. for DescriptorSetLayout, the stages